uio-bmi/immuneML/docs/source/developer_docs/install_for_development.rst

   immune-ml-quickstart ./output_dir/

 This will generate a synthetic dataset and run a simple machine machine learning analysis on the generated data.
-The results folder will contain two sub-folders: one for the generated dataset and one for the results of the machine learning analysis.
+The results folder will contain two sub-folders: one for the generated dataset (:code:`synthetic_dataset`) and one for the results of the machine learning analysis (:code:`machine_learning_analysis`).
 The files named specs.yaml are the input files for immuneML that describe how to generate the dataset and how to do the machine learning analysis.
 The index.html files can be used to navigate through all the results that were produced.